We’ve reached the quarter point of the 2021-22 NBA regular season, and the Phoenix Suns are showing no signs of slowing down.

 It’s a streak that ranks second in the franchise’s 54-year history, behind the 2006-07 club that won 17 straight.

-That streak will be put to the test Tuesday, as the Warriors (18-2), winners of seven straight, face the Suns at the Footprint Center at 8:05 p.m. on TNT in a game that will surely draw plenty of eyes to sportsbook apps in Arizona.
+That streak will be put to the test Tuesday, as the Warriors (18-2), winners of seven straight, face the Suns at the Footprint Center at 8:05 p.m. on TNT in a game that will surely draw plenty of eyes to new Arizona sports betting apps.

 Suns Favored to Win Against Warriors